General Work Visa UK: Eligibility & Application Guide

 In this guide, we look at how to hire an overseas national under the skilled worker route, including the eligibility requirements, what this route allows and how much this costs, not to mention the all-important sponsorship requirement for employers.
 We also provide an overview of alternative types of UK work visas, including those visas for which no sponsorship is required to those specifically designed for short-term hires.

-Under the current UK immigration rules, there is no general work visa route.
-The UK system offers a range of visas catering for different types of workers and work, as we explain in this guide.
+Under the current immigration system, there is no general work visa route in the UK, although a range of visas are available that cater for different types of workers and work.

 The most commonly used type of UK work visa used to recruit overseas nationals is the skilled worker visa.
 This is a sponsored immigration route which will allow an overseas national to apply for permission to work in the UK, provided they meet the relevant route-specific requirements.
 These include the offer of a job within an eligible skilled occupation from a licensed sponsor that meets the applicable salary threshold.
 As such, the process of hiring an overseas national on the skilled worker route is twofold, requiring the following applications from both the employer and employee: